FifonszGames/PuzzlesSystem/README.md

 # Puzzles System
-Repository for the code containing puzzle-type functionality.
+Repository for the code containing puzzle functionality.